 You are no longer only contemplating action to treat your addiction.
 You are now ready to meet with your doctor or another trained healthcare professional and have them assess where you are, what you need, and the most appropriate options for a drug and alcohol treatment plan.

 It’s time to change your behavior and your life.
-For many people, the action stage of the cycle of addiction recovery will start with a medical detox where medical professionals can monitor you and keep you safe and comfortable as you go through withdrawal.
-As the drugs leave your body and mind through the detox period, you will next enter rehab to continue the path toward a long-term recovery.
+For many people, the action stage of the cycle of addiction recovery will start with a medical detox, where medical professionals can monitor you and keep you safe and comfortable as you go through withdrawal.
+As the drugs leave your body and mind through detox, you will enter rehab to continue the path toward long-term recovery.

 In this stage, you may engage in various activities to assist your recovery:

 - Skill-building to learn strategies for coping with stress and triggers